cloudflare/cloudflare-docs/content/dns/zone-setups/full-setup/setup.md

 {{<render file="_full-setup-definition.md">}}

-## Step 1 — Do you have an existing domain name?
+## Step 1 — Do you already own a domain?

 <details>
 <summary>Yes</summary>
 <div>

-If you already have a domain name and want to use Cloudflare for your authoritative DNS, proceed with this tutorial.
+If you already own a domain and want to use Cloudflare for your authoritative DNS, proceed with this tutorial.

 </div>
 </details>